 Finding your business idea

 Once you have your idea, get started.
-Start working on your brand get out there.
-The most cost-effective and easiest way to do this is by putting yourself out there on social media.
+Start working on your brand and get out there.
+The most cost-effective and easiest way to do this is by putting your business/brand on social media.
 You don’t need to have a profile on every social media channel.
-Carry out research and find where your potential customers are.
+Carry out research and find out where your potential customers are.
 The key to social media is consistency, therefore it’s best if you choose one or two channels so you are able to concentrate your efforts on reaching your customers.

 Review and feedback

 It is also worth considering offering some of your products and services as samples to friends and family to get feedback.
 If you are looking to start a baking business, create a sample box and get reviews and feedbacks which can be invaluable in helping you navigate the direction of your products and services.

 You will need to decide what business structure you will use for your business.
 The main three business structures in the UK are sole trader, which is the most popular, followed by a limited company, and lastly a partnership.
 Here are the main points to consider for each structure:

 - Sole Trader – A sole trader is an easier and quickest way to set yourself up.
 All you have to do is register yourself as self-employed with gov.uk website.
 Your main responsibilities will be to keep a record of your sales and expenses and filing your self-assessment on an annual basis and paying your taxes.

 - Limited Company – Setting up a limited company is fairly easy, you can do this through an intermediary, an accountant, or directly with Companies House.
 Operating your business as a limited company with a complex tax structure so it’s best to hire an accountant to help you file your taxes.